- When do I become eligible for benefits?

 - How do I request a medical plan identification card?

 - How do I contact my medical plan carrier?

-Under the Indemnity PPO Medical Plan, coinsurance is the amount you pay for the medical services you receive.
+Under the Indemnity PPO Medical Plan, coinsurance is the percentage of the cost of the medical services you receive that you pay.
 It is not a set amount and will vary based on the cost of the procedures, although the percentage the plan pays and you pay remains the same.
 For example, under the Silver plan, the plan’s coinsurance for an in-network doctor’s visit is 75% of negotiated fees; you pay the remaining balance.
 Coinsurance does not count toward satisfaction of the deductible.